Intense Pulse Light

 The principle behind the treatment is that light is absorbed by blood inside abnormal blood vessels.
 Light is then converted to heat that will seal and destroy these abnormal vessels.

 IPL was first approved for treatment of rosacea in the United States in 1995 and since then has been very widely used with remarkable success.
 Unlike the treatments previously tried for rosacea, IPL does successfully control ALL symptoms of rosacea including flushing, persistent redness, broken capillaries, skin sensitivity and pimples.
 Because of the rejuvenating nature of the light, patients also gain the bonus of a significant improvement on skin texture and aging signs.
 An average of 5 treatments is usually required, each taking 20-30 minutes.
-The procedure can be squeezed into a daily routine as no downtime is required.
-Although IPL does not cure the genetically based hypersensitivity problem in the blood vessels, the control achieved with IPL treatment lasts 3-5 years or longer.
+The procedure can be squeezed into a daily routine as it has a limited downtime.
+Although IPL does not cure the genetically based hypersensitivity problem in the blood vessels, it does help to control the severity of the condition. *

 IPL vs LASER